awsdocs/aws-cloudtrail-user-guide/doc_source/view-insights-events-console.md

 **To filter by a start and end date and time**

-1. To narrow the time range for the events that you want to see, choose a time range on the time span bar at the top of the table\.\.
+1. To narrow the time range for the events that you want to see, choose a time range on the time span bar at the top of the table\.
 Preset time ranges include 30 minutes, 1 hour, 3 hours, or 12 hours\.
 To specify a custom time range, choose **Custom**\.

 1. Choose one of the following tabs\.
    + **Absolute** \- Lets you choose a specific time\.
 Go on to the next step\.